zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

    - **Iterator Types**: Our parallel iterator vector
    - **Body Builder Lambda**: A C++ lambda constructing the region body

+  Note: We use `SmallVector` (LLVM's optimized vector container) instead of `std::vector` because it stores small arrays inline without heap allocation, improving performance for the common case where vectors contain few elements—critical in compiler code that creates millions of temporary vectors.

 4. **Body Construction**: The lambda receives an `OpBuilder` (for building IR inside the region) and `ValueRange args` (scalar arguments extracted from input/output memrefs).
 We create `arith.addf %arg0, %arg1` and yield the result.

 5. **Erase Original**: `rewriter.eraseOp(op)` removes the `nn.add` operation from IR.
 The rewriter tracks this replacement, updating all uses of the operation automatically.